Build-Gravity/britt-lab/instructions.md

-# Psychology Experiment Development Instructions
+# Build Your Own Psychology Experiment

 ## Overview
-Step-by-step methodology for creating an engaging psychology experiment targeting Dr. Britt Anderson's interests.
-Designed for non-technical psychology students in university tech courses with ambitious research goals.
+Learn to code by building psychology experiments.
+This guide walks you through creating interactive experiments that run in web browsers, collect real data, and help answer questions about how minds work.

 **Approach:** We'll implement each option ourselves as we document, ensuring Cursor has complete context and working examples.

 ---

-## Step 1: Research Target Interests
+## Step 1: Find Your Research Inspiration

 ### Goal
-Understand Dr. Britt Anderson's research interests, methodological preferences, and current work to design an experiment that genuinely aligns with his academic focus.
+Find research that interests you and understand what makes experiments effective.
+Look at how computational methods can help answer psychology questions.

 ### 1.1 Research Approaches
 Conduct thorough background research using multiple approaches: